Paper: Chemical pulping

 To make pulp from wood, a chemical pulping process separates lignin from cellulose fibre.
 A cooking liquor is used to dissolve the lignin, which is then washed from the cellulose; this preserves the length of the cellulose fibres.
-Paper made from chemical pulps are also known as wood-free papers (not to be confused with tree-free paper); this is because they do not contain lignin, which deteriorates over time.
+Paper made from chemical pulps is also known as wood-free paper (not to be confused with tree-free paper), because it does not contain lignin, which deteriorates over time.
 The pulp can also be bleached to produce white paper, but this consumes 5% of the fibres.
 Chemical pulping processes are not used to make paper made from cotton, which is already 90% cellulose.

 The microscopic structure of paper: Micrograph of tissue paper autofluorescing under ultraviolet illumination.
 The individual fibres in this sample are around 10 μm in diameter.

-There are three main chemical pulping processes: the sulfite process dates back to the 1840s and was the dominant method before the second world war.
-The kraft process, invented in the 1870s and first used in the 1890s, is now the most commonly practised strategy; one of its advantages is the chemical reaction with lignin produces heat, which can be used to run a generator.
+There are three main chemical pulping processes: the sulfite process dates back to the 1840s and was the dominant method before the Second World War.
+The kraft process, invented in the 1870s and first used in the 1890s, is now the most commonly practised strategy; one of its advantages is that the chemical reaction with lignin produces heat, which can be used to run a generator.
 Most pulping operations using the kraft process are net contributors to the electricity grid or use the electricity to run an adjacent paper mill.
 Another advantage is that this process recovers and reuses all inorganic chemical reagents.
 Soda pulping is another specialty process used to pulp straws, bagasse and hardwoods with high silicate content.

 Mechanical pulping

 There are two major mechanical pulps: thermomechanical pulp (TMP) and groundwood pulp (GW).
 In the TMP process, wood is chipped and then fed into steam-heated refiners, where the chips are squeezed and converted to fibres between two steel discs.
-In the groundwood process, debarked logs are fed into grinders where they are pressed against rotating stones to be made into fibres.
-Mechanical pulping does not remove the lignin, so the yield is very high, > 95%; however, lignin causes the paper thus produced to turn yellow and become brittle over time.
+In the groundwood process, debarked logs are fed into grinders, where they are pressed against rotating stones to produce fibres.
+Mechanical pulping does not remove the lignin, so the yield is very high (>95%); however, lignin causes the paper thus produced to turn yellow and become brittle over time.
 Mechanical pulps have rather short fibres, thus producing weak paper.
 Although large amounts of electrical energy are required to produce mechanical pulp, it costs less than the chemical kind.

 Recycling and de-inked pulp

 A process for removing printing inks from recycled paper was invented by German jurist Justus Claproth in 1774.
 Today this method is called deinking.

-Paper recycling processes can use either chemically or mechanically produced pulp; by mixing it with water and applying mechanical action the hydrogen bonds in the paper can be broken and fibres separated again.
+Paper recycling processes can use either chemically or mechanically produced pulp; by mixing it with water and applying mechanical action, the hydrogen bonds in the paper can be broken and fibres separated again.
 Most recycled paper contains a proportion of virgin fibre for the sake of quality; generally speaking, de-inked pulp is of the same quality or lower than the collected paper it was made from.

 There are three main classifications of recycled fibre: